Wolox/dictum/README.md

     $ bundle exec rake dictum:document

-And voilà, Dictum will create a document like this in '/docs/Documentation':
+And voilà, Dictum will create a document like this in '/docs/Documentation' (see [example.md](https://github.com/Wolox/dictum/blob/master/example.md)):

     # Index
     - MyResource